flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 ## Installation

-Please follow the Conda installation instructions on the [main README document](../README.md) (or the non-Conda instructions if you prefer).
+Please install kachery-p2p by following the Conda installation instructions found [here](../docs/setup_and_installation.md) (or the non-Conda instructions if you prefer).

 Open a terminal and verify that you have the following commands available: